P00081180/DADP-2025-2026/README.md

-This site is a sampole for students
+This site is a sample for students